harrywang/bigdata-cookbook/README.md

 3. Use cookbook dependency manager Berkshelf to download external cookbooks: run `berks install` to download the external cookbook.
 If you are using Mac, the external cookbooks are downloaded to ~/.berkshelf/cookbooks.
 For example, I use java cookbook (https://supermarket.chef.io/cookbooks/java) to install Oracle Java 7 - you can change the attributes in .kitchen.yml file (such as java version, etc).

 4. Configuration (optional): the default system setting for this cookbook can be found in .kitchen.yml: Ubuntu 14.04, 2G RAM (512M is fine to run Hadoop example, more is need for Spark), some part forwarding settings.
-By default, this cookbook only installs hadoop with word count example.
-If you want to setup other systems, you need to uncomment the corresponding recipes in /recipes/default.rb.
+By default, this cookbook installs a few systems.
+If you want to setup a subset of the systems, you need to comment out the corresponding recipes in /recipes/default.rb.

 5. run `kitchen converge` to start a Ubuntu instance and related configuration.
 Make sure you have fast Internet access when running this cookbook - we need to get many packages during this process, e.g., hadoop package itself is 186M.
 If things goes well, you have a Ubuntu 14.04 running with hadoop configured.